Old Corkscrew Golf Club, Estero, Florida

 In October of 2007, the course received yet another impressive award from Audubon International…the Silver Signature Sanctuary designation.
 This is impressive for golf courses appealing to the upscale golfer.
 From the initial stages of design and construction, there were environmental experts with Audubon International who partnered with Old Corkscrew Golf Club to develop a Natural Resource Management Plan (NRMP) serving as a construction and operations manual for the property.
 The Audubon International certification program works with landowners and developers to create golf courses that are planned, constructed, and managed with a major focus on environmental quality and sustainability.

-Most Florida golf courses are part of some real estate development.
-The views and setting are used to attract buyers to these communities.
-Not Old Corkscrew!
-This is a stand alone course with no intentions of selling off the real estate.
 With six lakes scattered around the 275-acre layout, there’s no wonder you encounter and see such colorful wading birds such as herons, egrets, wood storks, roseate spoonbills and other water foul.
-Sprinkle the beautiful palmettos, cabbage palms and cypress as part of the backdrop to an outstanding layout; you now have a rather unusual golfing experience for this part of Southwest Florida.
+Sprinkle the beautiful palmettos, cabbage palms and cypress as part of the backdrop to an outstanding layout; you have a rather unusual golfing experience for this part of Southwest Florida.

 A first for each of us was a swinging hammock located at the first and tenth tee box areas.
 Our only conclusion is to give awaiting golfers a place to relax and loosen up before the next round.
 No different from most courses, the rewards will come with the amount of risks you are willing to take, be it flying a sand bunker or biting off as much water as you feel you can carry with your tee shot.
 Thirteen holes on the course have water come into play.
 There are over 100 sand traps and waste bunkers to slow you down when your ball goes astray.
 Overall, there is plenty of space for landing your tee shot but the hazards are plentiful.
 As intended for most courses, the hazards are placed for penalizing those who are willing to take a risk.